-This definition was informed by five basic considerations;
+This definition was informed by some basic considerations;

-- Provision of opportunity to many stakeholders within the country to participate in incentivized forestry activities that reduce deforestation and forest degradation, support conservation and those that enhance carbon stocks; - Inclusion of the variety of forest types in the country ranging from montane forests to western rain forests, coastal forests and dryland forests, all of which have been constrained by ecological conditions but are a priority for conservation by Kenya's national development programmes; - Possibility of providing consistent data for establishing the reference level and for monitoring of performance based on available technology; - Need to balance the costs of implementation and monitoring and the result-based incentives - Consistency with the national forest agenda to optimize, manage and conserve Kenya's forests.
+- Kenya borrowed experience from the previous mapping under the AFRICOVER FAO programmed scribed in the Land Cover Classification System (LCCS) manual (Antonio, 2016).
+The LCCS manual identified the range for closed vegetation (more than 60-70 percent) We adopted the middle value which is 65%, Open vegetation (70-60 percent to 40 percent), Very open vegetation (40 percent to 20-10 percent) we identified the midpoint of the lower limit which is 15%.
+We identified closed vegetation as dense forest, open vegetation as moderate forest and very open vegetation as open forest.
+A preliminary study by Kinyanjui et al (2014) indicated that there were actual variations in forest biomass in the different canopy cover categories.
+Kenya's experience from AFRICOVER mapping indicated that there are dryland forests that reach only a maximum of 2m at maturity.
+Increasing the height threshold to 5m would have eliminated these areas from the national forests; - The forest definition aimed at provision of opportunities to many stakeholders within the country to participate in incentivized forestry activities that reduces deforestation and forest degradation, support conservation and enhance carbon stocks.
+This also took into consideration inclusion of the variety of forest types in the country ranging from montane forests to western rain forests, coastal forests and dryland forests, all of which have been constrained by ecological conditions but are a priority for conservation by Kenya's national development programmes;

+- Technical considerations looked into the possibility of providing consistent data for establishing the reference level and for monitoring of performance based on available technology and the need to balance the costs of implementation and monitoring and the expected results based incentives - Policy considerations identified consistency with the national forest agenda to optimize, manage and conserve the variety of forests of Kenya..